This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-It’s spring and my greenhouse is overflowing with seedlings.
+It’s spring, and my greenhouse is overflowing with seedlings.
 Tiny plants that need planting into their own pots.
-The ones I had already were used right away and before I knew it, I’d run out.
+The ones I had already were used right away, and before I knew it, I’d run out.
 Instead of guilt-buying more, the situation presented the perfect opportunity to learn how to make paper plant pots.
-The good news is that not only did I learn quickly, and think you can too, but you don’t need any special-made tools to do the trick.
+The good news is that not only did I learn quickly and think you can, too, but you don’t need any special tools to do the trick.

-The gardening industry knows that demand is increasing for eco-friendly products and you can already buy plastic-free plant pots.
-There’s the popular peat pots, more durable bamboo pots, and compost plug pellets, among others.
+The gardening industry knows that demand for eco-friendly products is increasing, and you can already buy plastic-free plant pots.
+There are the popular peat pots, more durable bamboo pots, and compost plug pellets, among others.
 They can be quite expensive if you plan on growing more than a few plants though.

 Using newspaper to create your own pots is cheaper and even more eco-friendly.
 Use up the newspapers you have already, or take some home from your local recycling center.
 Once made, they’re durable enough for the purpose.

 I originally shared how to make newspaper plant pots on YouTube and was surprised by how many people hadn’t heard of them before.
 Many people thought it was a great idea but some were worried about whether using newspaper in the garden was safe.

 Ordinary newspaper with black or colored ink is considered safe to use for plant pots.
 In the past, inks were made with petroleum-based ingredients but these days it’s made mainly with soybean oil.
 That means that the ink and paper are both biodegradable.
 The colors in the ink come from non-organic substances but are in such small amounts that it wouldn’t harm you to eat it.
 Eating newspaper might not be the best meal you’ve ever had though.